opsdroid/opsdroid/docs/tutorials/introduction.md

 This first part of the tutorial will give a brief introduction to the yaml files, explain some basic things about opsdroid configuration, connectors, parsers and what to expect on the first run of opsdroid.

-If you need any help to get started with opsdroid or if you just want to chat, make sure to join our [Gitter channel.](https://gitter.im/opsdroid/)
+*If you need help or if you are unsure about something join our* [gitter channel](https://gitter.im/opsdroid/) *and ask away!
+We are more than happy to help you.*

 ## Configuration and Yaml files